openpatch/hyperbook/website/book/elements/collapsible.md

 ::::

 :::alert{warn}
-If you want to nested even further be sure to add more `:` to the outer levels.
+If you want to nest even further be sure to add more `:` to the outer levels.
 :::